Info-443-Spring-2023/project-2-Vue/README.md

 #### System Components
 The source code needs to be analyzed to understand the component-level architecture of the Vue Router.
 The source code analysis will also help in understanding the components of the system.
 Discussed below are the components of the Vue router repository:

+#### Dependencies
+The component-level architecture also includes dependencies within and outside the system.
+Vue Router relies on the Vue.js framework as a foundational element.
+Vue Router relies on the Vue.js framework to integrate routing functionality seamlessly into Vue.js applications.
+It leverages Vue.js's reactive data-binding, component composition, and virtual DOM capabilities to enable dynamic and responsive single-page applications.
+Vue Router extends Vue.js by providing a routing system that maps URLs to different views or components, facilitating the creation of a smooth and intuitive user experience.
+In addition to its dependence on the Vue.js framework, Vue Router also has dependencies on external libraries or modules that enhance its functionality.
+These dependencies include libraries for handling authentication, managing state or providing additional features and utilities.
+Vue Router can offer a more comprehensive and feature-rich routing solution for Vue.js applications by leveraging these external dependencies.
+#### Source Code Structure
+The source code structure of Vue Router reflects the component organization.
+Further exploration of the GitHub repository is necessary to gain a more comprehensive understanding of the specific files and their roles.
+Analyzing the repository's files and directories will unveil the distribution of different components and modules.

 ## Applied Perspective
 Client-Server Architecture Perspective: